 If you have a German name, you’re more likely to find work than someone with a “foreign” sounding name.
 If you’re caucasian, you’re more likely to find work than a person of colour.
 If you’re young, even without that much experience, you’re more likely to find work than a 50+ seasoned career professional.
 If you’re a man, you’re more likely to find work than a woman who’s married and at a “child bearing” age.
 I could go on and on with different examples.

 Many people carelessly dole out advice about you needing to inject an excessive amount of information on to your CV – a photo, your date or birth, your marital status, and even the number of children you have.
 “It’s just standard practice in Germany.” they say, as if it makes it right.
 Yes, many Germans put this information on their CV, but don’t feel pressured to do so.

 Use your own judgement and do what you feel is appropriate.
 Just be aware that all of this information, such as how you look or how old you are, could lend to bias (either purposeful or unconscious) that affects whether or not you’ll be considered for a job.

 Good news is that the Berlin state recently passed an anti-discrimination law prohibiting discrimination and enabling victims of discrimination the ability to hold guilty parties accountable for their actions.

-There’s power in being aware of possible biases, as you can then more easily overcome them and call it out when it happens.
+There’s do much power in being aware of possible biases, as you can then more easily overcome them, seek local support, and call it out when it happens.

 6) Many people apply for countless jobs and still don’t find one